 A student will be allowed the number of days absent for completing work missed.
+Students will only be allowed 5 school days after the end of a quarter to submit any missing work and remedy an incomplete grade.
+An exemption may be made if it is a group project.
 This work should be given to the teacher by the beginning of the class period on the due date.
 Teachers are to use this as a guide; individual cases should be evaluated and dealt with as such.
 Teachers will work with the students to encourage completion of the work in a reasonable time to help students successfully pass the class.
 It is the responsibility of the student to make up all work missed during the time of absence.